-- Tomcat: Because OpenEMM is compiled with Java 11, it requires Jarkata EE libs.
-Jarkata EE is only supported by version 10.1 of web container Tomcat. - Python: Starting with OpenEMM 24.10, the required minimum version for Python will be 3.11, because security support for Python 3.8 will end in October 2024. - MariaDB: Since OpenEMM does not support MySQL 8 or later (due to compatibility issues), we recommend to switch to a current version of MariaDB now (see section Special Advice for Upgrades to Version 22.10), because Oracle's extended support of MySQL 5.7 has ended and OpenEMM 22.10 was the last version of OpenEMM officially supporting MySQL 5.7.
-Please note also, that end of life for MariaDB 10.4 is in June 2024. - Postfix: We have dropped support of Sendmail because while Postfix is actively developed further, progress of Sendmail stalls.
+- Linux: Since EOL for Suse 12 was end of October 2024, OpenEMM does no longer support it. - Java: OpenEMM 25.04 is compiled with Java 17 and need a deployment of Java JDK 17 as runtime environment - Tomcat: Because OpenEMM is compiled with Java 17, it requires Jarkata EE libs.
+Jarkata EE is only supported by version 10.1 of web container Tomcat. - Python: Starting with OpenEMM 25.04, the required minimum version for Python is 3.11, because security support for Python 3.8 has end in October 2024.

+- MariaDB: Since OpenEMM does not support MySQL 8 or later (due to compatibility issues), we recommend to switch from MySQL to a current version of MariaDB now (see section Special Advice for Upgrades to Version 22.10), because Oracle's extended support of MySQL 5.7 has ended and OpenEMM 22.10 was the last version of OpenEMM officially supporting MySQL 5.7. - Postfix: We have dropped support of Sendmail because while Postfix is actively developed further, progress of Sendmail stalls.
 Also, beginning with version 3.4, performance of Postfix is superior to Sendmail.
-See section Switching SMTP Server from Sendmail to Postfix in case you still use Sendmail.